asayah/gloo-mesh-aoa/notes.md

-Summary:
+# Summary:
-1 mgmt cluster only
+1 mgmt / 2 leaf
-- Since Gloo Mesh and the Gloo Mesh Agent are in the same cluster, we can configure both to communicate over ClusterIP gloo mesh 2.0.9 istio 1.13.4 with revisions north/south and east/west gateways cert manager deployed in cert-manager namespace
+gloo mesh 2.0.9
+All clusters have istio 1.13.4 with revisions
+All clusters have north/south and east/west gateways cert manager deployed in cert-manager namespace on mgmt cluster

-Note:
-All route tables are using wildcard "*" for their hostnames which makes testing simpler but can result in routes clashing

-mgmt ingress exposing:
+## mgmt ingress exposing:

-argocd on port 80
+argocd on port 80 at /argo

 gloo mesh on port 443

 httpbin on 80 at /get
 - this route is rate limited at 20 req/sec
 - when you are rate limited, the transformationfilter provides a pretty message
-- log4j WAF policy enabled on this route
+- log4shell waf policy enabled

 httpbin on 443 at /get
 - this route has no limits
-- log4j WAF policy enabled on this route
+- log4shell waf policy enabled
 grafana on port 443 at /grafana

+## cluster1 ingress exposing:
+argocd on port 80 at /argo

 bookinfo on 80 at /productpage
 - this route is rate limited at 15 req/sec
 - when you are rate limited, the transformationfilter provides a pretty message
+- log4shell waf policy enabled

+bookinfo on 443 at /productpage
+- this route has no limits
+- log4shell waf policy enabled

+## cluster2 ingress exposing:
+argocd on port 80 at /argo

+bookinfo on 80 at /productpage
+- this route has no limits
+- log4shell waf policy enabled

+bookinfo on 443 at /productpage
+- this route has no limits
-- log4j WAF policy enabled on this route
+- log4shell waf policy enabled